 So they made the decision to migrate their entire company to a cloud-based communications solution that would offer all of these sophisticated business phone features—and at the same time give employees the mobility to make and take work calls from any device.

 The IT team rolled out RingCentral in January 2020.
 “It was a total coincidence, of course, but we were feeling very wise and forward-thinking when the lockdowns began a couple of months later,” says Chief Technology Officer Len Ott.

 Business as usual during the shutdown

 When the work-from-home orders went into effect, Len and his team brought all of Socket Mobile’s employees up to speed on their new RingCentral solution.
-They were able to quickly show the team, for example, how to use the phone system to make and take business calls through the app from any computer or cell phone, how to use the built-in RingCentral Meetings™ solution for audio and video conferences, and how to integrate RingCentral with their workflow tools such as Microsoft Dynamics CRM and Office 365.
+They were able to quickly show the team, for example, how to use the phone system to make and take business calls through the app from any computer or cell phone, how to use the built-in RingCentral Meetings™ solution for audio and video conferences, and how to integrate RingCentral with their workflow tools such as Microsoft Dynamics CRM and Microsoft 365.

 As Len explains, having RingCentral available to everyone from the beginning of the quarantine period made an enormous difference in the company’s ability to continue operating productively, and staying accessible to customers and each other.

 “During the lockdowns, we went from quarterly company meetings to weekly meetings—with both video and screen sharing for presentations,” Len says.
 “We credit RingCentral with making it possible.
 Those video conferences are so easy to set up and run, particularly because now everyone is on the same platform.
 Even though the lockdowns have forced us all to be physically separated, these regular communications are actually bringing the team together.”